flame-engine/flame/doc/tutorials/platformer/step_3.md

 on-screen.

 All components in our game will need to move at the same speed, so to do this, open `lib/ember_quest.dart`, and let's define a global variable called `objectSpeed`.
-At the top of your class, add:
+At the top of the `EmberQuestGame` class, add:

 ```dart
   late EmberPlayer _ember;
 double objectSpeed = 0.0;
 ```

-So to implement that movement, declare a variable at the top of your class and make your `update` method look like this:
+So to implement that movement, declare a variable at the top of the `EmberQuestGame` class and make your `update` method look like this:

 ```dart
 final Vector2 velocity = Vector2.zero();